-Please refer to section 2.1.2 and 2.1.3 of the proposed MP for existing climate, climate change and greenhouse gas information in and around Somerville Lake.
+Please refer to chapter 2.1.2 and 2.1.3 of the MP for existing climate, climate change and greenhouse gas information in and around Somerville Lake.

 The No Action Alternative would not result in any change in management of Somerville Lake project land.
 Implementation of the 1963 MP would have no impact (beneficial or adverse) on existing or future climate conditions.
 Current policy (Executive Orders [EO] 13783 and 13990, and related USACE policy) requires project lands and recreational programs be managed in a way that advances broad national climate change mitigation goals including, but not limited to, climate change resilience and carbon sequestration.
-These policies would continue to be implemented under this Alternative which are not addressed in the 1963 MP goals and objectives, which is further proof of the 1963 MP inability to meet current laws and regulations.
+These policies would continue to be implemented under this Alternative, although not addressed in the 1963 MP goals and objectives, which is further proof of the need to update the 1963 MP.

-The proposed MP would have negligible positive impacts to climate, climate change and GHG emissions in the region.
-The impacts would come from the proposed MP promotion of land management practices and design standards that promote sustainability.
-Management under the proposed MP would also follow current policy to meet climate change goals as described for the No Action Alternative.
-Ground disturbing activities that arise from guidance from this document would go through the NEPA and design process prior to implementation.
-It is during that time, impacts to the climate would be analyzed for those ground disturbing activities.
-The proposed MP would then promote land management practices and design standards that promote sustainability which would have negligible impacts.
+The MP will have negligible positive impacts to climate, climate change and GHG emissions in the region.
+The impacts will come from the MP promotion of land management practices and design standards that promote sustainability.
+Management under the MP will also follow current policy to meet climate change goals as described for the No Action Alternative.
+Ground disturbing activities that arise from guidance from this document will go through the NEPA and design process prior to implementation.
+It is during that time, impacts to the climate will be analyzed for those ground disturbing activities.
+The MP will promote land management practices and design standards that promote sustainability which will have negligible positive impacts.